ishoman/myspace-clone/README.md

-# JS Template Repo for Epicodus
+# MySpace Clone for Epicodus

 ## By Bobby Martin

 # Description
-This is a template directory to make things go quicker in the morning.
+This is a clone of MySpace in HTML and css

 # Specifications
 * The program will hold the necessary files and folders for easy cloning